 Another highlight of Phase II is the Haverhill Photo project.
 This project aims to raise awareness of community opportunities and challenges, increase civic engagement, coalesce citizens efforts around shared values, and strengthen sense of place for residents of the Greater Haverhill Area.
 Individuals are invited to document places within the community that they identify as central to their sense of place by submitting photographs on the Haverhill Photo Project page .
 Analysis of these submissions will serve to identify key features valued by the residents.
 This project will provide a rich window into community values.
 Resulting data will inform continuing efforts of community development with in the greater Haverhill area well beyond this initial call for images.

 Guided by the photo submissions of the community, places of significance will be the focal point of an intensive drawing & painting study that pairs Plymouth State University art students with interested Haverhill residents.
 PSU students will host a community workshop centered on

 visual interpretation of the key features identified in the community submissions As a culminating event the collection of works will be revealed in a community art show.
 The resultant show will serve as a visual demonstration of what is collectively treasured by the community.

 The Center for Rural Partnerships dedicates Plymouth State University’s research, outreach, and educational capacities to foster collaborative projects that promote community resilience, opportunity, and a high quality of life in rural New Hampshire.

 Event Dates & Locations

-For more information on the Haverhill Civic Forum, or to join or host a local conversation, please contact the Center for Rural Partnerships at firstname.lastname@example.org.
+For more information on the Haverhill Civic Forum, or to join the steering committee, please contact the Center for Rural Partnerships at firstname.lastname@example.org.